 Exosomes are not cells but micro-vesicles, which are about 1/1,000th the size of a cell and contain no nucleus or DNA.
 They can be regarded as the purest form of cellular therapy available, because their function is to direct tissue and wound healing by activating the patient's own regenerative cell response.
 This is one of the latest generations of naturally bioactive stem cell-based products for patient treatment.

-Call Allante Life Med Spa today at 208-377-5433 to schedule our exosomes treatment in Boise or Nampa, ID.
+Call Allante Life Med Spa today at 208-377-5433 to schedule our exosomes treatment in Boise, ID.

 Stem cell therapy works by using paracrine signaling (local cell-to-cell communication to induce changes in nearby cells).
 This creates the appropriate healing environment to restore tissue.
 The exosomes in ExoFlo are those paracrine signals isolated from stem cells that can be delivered without the need for delivering stem cells.
 As the technology and discovery of new methods of treating patients has evolved, the science shows that the optimal way to provide true "stem cell therapy" is to directly provide the signals as its own therapy.
 This helps us avoid potential issues with delivering and keeping transplanted cells alive.